 Making new memories is the best part of Christmas, and this collection of stories is a surefire way to do it.
 Create a few stories of your own this holiday season.

 Table of Contents

 You might be here for some hilarious Christmas stories, but that house needs to get decorated, too!
-Browse our collection of 123 Easy Christmas House Crafts
+Browse our collection of 123 Easy Christmas Crafts for Adults

 Buy Your Own Gift

 Last Christmas, grandpa was feeling his age and found that shopping for Christmas gifts had become too difficult.
 So he decided to send checks to everyone instead.

 In each card he wrote, "Buy your own present!" and mailed them early.